What Are Buying Signals and Why They Matter in Sales?

 For example, after a conversation, say: “It's important to me that you feel confident in your decision.
 Why don't I check in with you next week to see how you're feeling about everything?
 In the meantime, feel free to reach out with any questions.”

-Hesitant buying signals are an opportunity to build trust and provide additional value.
+Hesitant signals are an opportunity to build trust and provide additional value.

 When you offer solutions like demos, case studies, or low-risk options, you help the prospect feel more confident in their decision, guiding them closer to making a commitment.